sbassett/PFDFhaz_CONM/README.md

 Implementing post-fire debris flow models with simulated fire data to enable pre-fire mitigation of debris flow hazards.

 "A line I wrote on my local computer"

 "A sine I wrote on my local computer"

+"A third line!
+This one from RStudio!"